getdagnis/2020/README.md

 Once the JSON "database" is created, it uses pure Vanilla JS/HTML to display a static portfolio site (public/index.html).

-Clone & launch with: nodemon app
+Clone, npm install & launch with: node app

-Admin: /public/admin
+Admin: [localhost:port]/admin

+Drag'n'drop to reorder!